omniosorg/omnios-wiki/VirtualBoxNotes.md

 driver).

-Note that if you want PXE boot support for Intel adapters you will also need the Oracle VM !VirtualBox Extension Pack from
+Note that if you want PXE boot support for Intel adapters you will also need the Oracle VM VirtualBox Extension Pack from
 <https://www.virtualbox.org/wiki/Downloads>